 Return on Investment 3

-All tickets to the game are $5 a person, the same price for a beer and three dollars more for a hot dog.
-The prices are affordable for this level of baseball and the small town atmosphere is very strong throughout the nine innings of play.
+All tickets to the game are $5 a person, the same price for a beer, and three dollars more for a hot dog.
+The prices are affordable for this level of baseball and the small-town atmosphere is very strong throughout the nine innings of play.
 There is a small parking lot that is free of charge.

-The ballpark earns a point for the beer batter that for two times during the game resulted in a dollar off beers.
+The ballpark earns a point for the beer batter that two times during the game resulted in a dollar off beers.
 The second point is that all customers have a choice to bring in lawn chairs and even sit underneath various tents.
 The last point is for the nice array of team merchandise from soft tees with creative designs to ball caps that range from $15 to $20.

-Foundation Field offers a small-town ballpark experience and is dedicated to anyone enjoying baseball at its purest form.
+Foundation Field offers a small-town ballpark experience and is dedicated to anyone enjoying baseball in its purest form.
 The Great Lakes League houses many of these types of small ballparks and the Hamilton Joes have a nice little operation taking place just north of Cincinnati.